Claude Notes

 There are several sibling repos that share the same theme: posts (blog),

-bib (bibliography), games (game rules), and circe (literary text).
-A
+bib (bibliography), games (game rules), circe (literary text), and

 TODOs

-- Fix 3 phantom parents in this repo: “Competitive Equilibrium”,
+- (Resolves with notes migration) Fix 3 phantom parents in this repo:

-search_exclude: trueto the 104 legacy HTML files that lack frontmatter, to keep them out of the search index. - Create markdown-based posts for research projects instead of just hosting PDFs.
+search_exclude: trueto legacy HTML files that lack frontmatter, to keep them out of the search index.
+Done 2026-03-22.
+The legacy HTML files without frontmatter (index.html,404.html,teaching/calendar_creator.html) are already excluded from the search index because they lack frontmatter entirely — Jekyll serves them as static files but doesn’t index them.
+The two files that were in the search index inappropriately wereslides/remark_formattest.md(a test page generating 10+ junk sub-entries) andslides/index.md(nav-hidden slide deck listing); both now havesearch_exclude: true.
+Full audit atsearch_index_audit.md. - Create markdown-based posts for research projects instead of just hosting PDFs.
 The idea is to write shorter, more approachable descriptions of each research project in natural language — something a visitor can actually read on the site — while still including nice images, key figures, and links to the full papers.
 Think of these as accessible summaries rather than formal abstracts.

 -